 One of the most helpful things to focus on when looking at university rankings is the student-to-teacher ratio.
 This is especially helpful as it’ll give you an idea of how much support you’ll receive throughout the course of your degree.

 Attending an open day, either virtually or in-person, is one of the best ways to get a feel for these sorts of things.
-Here, you can talk to students studying the course that you’re interested in, and lecturers too.
-If you attend one in person, you can take a tour, see the facilities for yourself, and get a taste of the surrounding area.
+Here, you can talk to students studying the course that you’re interested in, and lecturers, too.
+If you attend in person, you can take a tour, see the facilities for yourself, and get a taste of the surrounding area.

 5. What are the entry requirements?